BlissRoms-x86/docs/install-bliss-os/install-in-a-virtual-machine/install-in-qemu.md

  -device virtio-vga-gl -display sdl,gl=on \
  -net nic,`model=virtio-net-pci` -net user,hostfwd=tcp::4444-:5555
  ```

+If you don't want an indepth explanation, you can skip the next section, Just make sure to replace `-drive` and `-cdrom` with the proper disk image, and cdrom image for your use.

+## Explanation

 While this looks a little complicated, when we break this down we can see that it isn't. we are just telling Qemu what we want our virtual machine to have attached to it. if you don